DanChurchill/nlp_project_work/README.md

 You will need your own env.py file with database credentials then follow the steps below:

-  - Download the wrangle.py, explore.py, modeling.py, and final_report.ipynb files
+  - Download the acquire.py, prepare.py, and final_report.ipynb files
-  - Download the FIPS, points, scale, and tract JPEGs for visualizations
+  - Generate a personal access token at https://github.com/settings/tokens
-  - Add your own env.py file to the directory (user, host, password)
+  - Add your own env.py file to the directory containing your own 'github_token and 'github_username
   - Run the final_repot.ipynb notebook

 [[Back to top](#top)]